sdispater/orator/docs/orm.rst

 Relationships
 =============

-.. versionchanged:: 0.7
+.. versionchanged:: 0.7.1

-    As of version 0.7, the decorator notation is preferred and more efficient.
+    As of version 0.7.1, the decorator notation is the only one supported.

-    However, the previous notation (via properties) is still supported.
+    The previous notation (via properties) is now deprecated and is no longer supported.
+    It will be removed in the next major version.

 Orator makes managing and working with relationships easy.
 It supports many types of relationships: